TJaenichen/CityGML2GameObject/README.md

 # CityGML2GameObject
-A tool to import CityGML as GameObjects at runtime.
+A sample implementation import CityGML as GameObjects at runtime.

 This can function as a starting point for a proper implementation.

+Start the Berlin scene and hit "K" to run.
+The main source is attached to the CGLM2GO object: CityGML2Go.cs

 If you need help implementing it or developing a solution based on Unity/CityGML feel free to contact me at tjaenichen@gmail.com